FlowFuse/flowfuse/docs/contribute/db-migrations.md

 }
 ```

-The `up` function applies the migration.
+The `up` function applies to the migration.
 This can be to create new tables, add columns
 to existing ones - whatever is needed.

 The `down` function reverses the migration.
 It should restore the database back to